-'The Storm Is Here': Floridians' Window To Evacuate Is Closing As Irma Bears Down
+As Irma Shifts West, Powerful Winds Batter Florida Keys

 Time to evacuate narrows

 The evacuation window was closing fast Saturday.
 Scott reiterated the call for residents under an evacuation order to get out immediately.
-"If you have been ordered to evacuate anywhere in the state, you need to leave right now," Scott said at a noon press conference.
+"If you have been ordered to evacuate anywhere in the state, you need to leave right now," Scott said at the noon press conference.
 "You are running out of time to make a decision."

-Here is the latest Keys Tourism Advisory regarding category 4 Hurricane #Irma, as compiled and transmitted by @thefloridakeys. #FLwx pic.twitter.com/5UFCmDOTmZ— NWS Key West (@NWSKeyWest) September 9, 2017

 Scott said that traffic along evacuation routes was moving Saturday afternoon.